projecttacoma/fqm-execution-service/README.md

     * `detailedResults`, a map of `group`s to an object which contains population-, statement-, and clause-level results for that group, as well as the html for that group (if requested by the provided options)
     * `evaluatedResource`: an array of the FHIR resources used in the calculation of the measure for this patient
     * `supplementalData`: if requested by the provided options, an array containing the raw and HTML structure results for each supplemental data element in the measure, calculated for the specified patient
 * `/calculateRaw`: a `cql.Result` object, which contains:
    * `patientResults`: A map of patient IDs to Statement-level results for that patient
+     * A Statement-level result describes the results of one CQL Statement for this patient, including the name, the Library and ID of the Statement, the relevance of a given Statement to a patient population, and the actual result from the patient.
+See below for an example:
+     ```json
+     {
+            "libraryName": "EXM130",
+            "statementName": "Denominator",
+            "localId": "37",
+            "final": "TRUE",
+            "relevance": "TRUE",
+            "raw": true,
+            "pretty": "true"
+     }
+     ```
+     * For more information on Clinical Quality Language (CQL) and Expression Logical Model (ELM) formats, see [the CQL specification](https://cql.hl7.org/)
    * `localIdPatientResultsMap`: A map of patient IDs to the raw results from every clause in every `Library` in the `Measure` resource.
    * `patientEvaluatedRecords`: A map of patient IDs to the evaluated records for that patient
 * `/Measure/$care-gaps`: a FHIR `Bundle` resource, which contains:
    * a `Composition` resource containing the actual Gaps in Care report
    * a `MeasureReport` resource containing the individual measure results for the patient passed in
    * a set of `DetectedIssue` resources, one for each gap in the measure.
-Each `DetectedIssue` resource will contain one or more
-     `GuidanceResponse` resources detailing the actual care gap being reported
+Each `DetectedIssue` resource represents a particular gap in care, and will contain one or more `GuidanceResponse` resources detailing the data that could close that gap.
+     * See [this fqm-execution wiki page](https://github.com/projecttacoma/fqm-execution/wiki/Gaps-In-Care) for more detail on the gaps-in-care methodology, and how to interpret this output.

 ### Calculator Architecture